 Eventually, we were refused anymore drink.
 On exiting we were thrown back by the cold weather and the next lorry to drive past, fell victim to our humour.
-Someone managed to grab onto the side, most probably me and then the lorry pulled over.
-This monster of a man got out of the cab and he shouted something in the local dialect, we burst into laughter and then he shook his head in disbelief before driving off.
+Somebody, most probably me, managed to grab onto the side and then the lorry pulled over.
+This monster of a man got out of the cab and he shouted something in the local dialect, we burst into laughter and then he shook his head and fist at us in disbelief before driving off.

 Here’s where it gets a bit hazy.